Geraldine Page: 1945–1969: Early stage and film

-In 1963, Page starred in Toys in the Attic, based on Lillian Hellman's play of the same name, and garnered a Golden Globe nomination.
-She received another nomination the following year starring in Delbert Mann's Dear Heart as a self-sufficient but lonely postmistress visiting New York City for a convention, finding love with a greeting card salesman.
-In 1964, she starred in a Lee Strasberg-directed Broadway revival of Anton Chekhov's Three Sisters playing eldest sister Olga to Kim Stanley's Masha with Barbara Baxley as the interloper Natasha.
-Both Shirley Knight and Sandy Dennis played the youngest sister Irina at different stages in this production.
+In 1963 Page starred in Toys in the Attic, based on the Lillian Hellman play, garnering her a Golden Globe nomination.
+She received another nomination the following year for starring in Delbert Mann's Dear Heart as a self-sufficient but lonely postmistress visiting New York City for a convention who finds love with a greeting card salesman.
+In 1964 she starred in a Lee Strasberg-directed Broadway revival of Anton Chekhov's Three Sisters, playing the eldest sister Olga to Kim Stanley's Masha with Barbara Baxley as the interloper Natasha.
+Both Shirley Knight and Sandy Dennis played the youngest sister Irina during the run of this production.